 The Museum Sinclair-Haus, run by the Art and Nature Foundation (Stiftung Kunst und Natur), is the only art museum in Germany with a thematic focus on contemporary art and nature.
 Its environmentally conscious exhibitions and art education programmes explore the interrelationships between different living beings, raising awareness of the network of connections within the non-human world and humanity’s role within it.
 People of all ages are encouraged to experience the vitality of the world in a diverse ways.

-The conference addresses the key questions of art education at the Museum Sinclair-Haus:
+The conference addressed the key questions of art education at the Museum Sinclair-Haus:

 How can we use cultural and art education to establish relationships with—and develop new ways of connecting to—plants, animals, fungi, the soil and the natural cycles of life?
 How can we create opportunities to experience the vitality of our surroundings?